thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 - Same as using a plugin for backuping but without a plugin :).
 Set up a script (sh or bash depending on what you prefer) to create a backup of the code and the database.
 In the script, send the backups to the cloud service selected and automatically delete backups after X days.
 Set up a cron job (job that run periodically) to run your script every day at midnight / X hours / x days.
 [Crontab Generator](https://crontab-generator.org/) is very helpful for this part.

-## Code features whenever you can
+## Code features whenever you can | Avoid adding too many plugins

-This is linked to the previous point.
+This is linked to the first part point.
 Whenever you can, develop the functions you need without relying on plugins.
-WordPress (and Woocommerce) hooks, actions and filters facilitate extending WordPress.
+WordPress (and WooCommerce) hooks, actions and filters facilitate greatly extending WordPress.

 ## Stay updated with WordPress vulnerabilities